 So, one of the amazing things about plants (apart from the fact that they make their own food) is that they can just sit there and drink using their home-made straws – or xylem.
 This makes plants one of the best living organisms for lazy people, you just chill out in one place and everything comes to you!
 Amazing right?
 But how do they control how much they are drinking?
 Well, we will look at transpiration in more detail now including the factors that affect it.

-Water and food are carried in vascular bundles along the plant.
-Vascular bundles are formed from xylem and phloem cells (see diagram below).
+Water and food are in the xylem and phloem cells (see diagram below).

 - temperature: increased temperature means water molecules have more energy and evaporate easily

 - amount of light: increasing light intensity causes stomata to open and more water escapes.

 - wind: wind causes more water molecules near stomata to be removed.

 - humidity: humidity is the amount of water in the air; if the concentration of water is low outside the leaf, more diffusion (movement of water molecules) takes place from the inside of the leaf to the outside.